High performers using Transcendental Meditation for sustainable performance

 May 21, 2026

-The same drive that creates excellence can also create chronic stress, mental overload, emotional fatigue, poor sleep, decision pressure, and nervous system exhaustion.
+High performers are often admired for their discipline and output.
+But high performance has a hidden cost.
+The same drive that creates excellence can also create chronic stress, mental overload, emotional fatigue, and nervous system exhaustion.

 High performers eventually realise that performance is not only about doing more.
 It is about recovering better.